 But don’t get discouraged.
 I’ll provide you a complete guide to to help you understand those tire digits.
-I’ll show you how to read ATV tire sizes, what the numbers represent, and how to pick the correct tires for your ATV.
+I’ll show you how to read ATV tire sizes and how to pick the correct tires for your ATV.

 With these instructions at hand, learning how to read ATV tire size is a breeze!
 So without further ado, let’s dive right in…

 How To Read ATV Tire Sizes

 If you’re new to ATV riding or just need a refresher, understanding how to read ATV tire sizes is essential.
 When shopping for new tires, you’ll likely come across tire sizes that may seem confusing at first glance, like 25×8-12.
 However, by breaking down the numbers and letters, you can quickly decipher what each means.